openstack-archive/fuel-docs/pages/release-notes/v3-1-grizzly.rst

-To improve the resiliency of the Mirantis OpenStack High Availability reference architecture, Fuel now deploys all HA services under Pacemaker, a scalable cluster resource manager developed by Clusterlabs.
+To improve the resiliency of the Mirantis OpenStack High Availability reference architecture, Fuel now deploys all HA services under Pacemaker, a scalable cluster resource manager developed by ClusterLabs.

 Horizon password entry can be hidden
 ------------------------------------